 dhana jana ara, kavita-sundari,

 "When will I say that I do not want any wealth, followers, poetic talent, beautiful women, or any other bodily happiness?
 O Gaurahari!
 Birth after birth, please give me unconditional devotion to Your holy feet."

 Bhaktivinod Thakur also sings the same thing here.
 The last line in the song to that fourth verse of Siksastakam is very nice:

 pasu paksi haye thaki' svarge va niraye

 "Whether a bird or a beast, in heaven or in hell, let there be devotion to You in the heart of Bhaktivinod."

-If I become a bird or I become a beast, it is not a question.
-I do not want to be Indra or Brahma or anything else.
-I can be a bird or a beast, but if I am your servant—only to be a servant of a servant, to be only your dust—that is sufficient for me.
+Wheather I become a bird or I become a beast, it is not a question.
+I do not want to be Indra, Brahma, or anything else.
+I can be a bird or a beast as long as I am your servant—if I can just become a servant of a servant, to be only your dust, that is sufficient for me.
 That is the main thing in our spiritual life.
 We must follow this.

 — : • : —